yousefelassal/quote-cron/README.md

 > He who knows others is wise.
 He who knows himself is enlightened.

 > Something opens our wings.
 Something makes boredom and hurt disappear.
 Someone fills the cup in front of us: We taste only sacredness.

+> Life is what you make of it.
+Always has been, always will be.